sfbrigade/sf-openreferral/README.md

-#NOTE: This repo is no longer under development or being maintained.
+#DEPRECATED: This repo is no longer under development or being maintained.
 Information is for reference purposes only.

-Work on this repo is suspended in favor of a new approach:
+Work on this repo is suspended in favor of a new approach.
+Please visit our new repo at https://github.com/sfbrigade/lighten

-New approach: we are now building on top of Zendesk's [link-sf project](https://github.com/zendesk/linksf).
+ <hr> <hr> <hr>

 ## SF Social Services Open Referral